sandhawke/n-quads-update-stream/README.md

 Available for error detection, to confirm the state is correct.
-Checksum should be as it would be on a file containing only the non-removed triples, in the order added.
-N-Quads has some flexibility about newlines; for computing this hash, each statement must be treated as followed by exactly one newline (\n, 0x0a).
+Checksum should be as it would be on a file containing only the non-removed statements, in the order added.
+N-Quads has some flexibility about newlines; for computing this hash, each statement must be treated as followed by exactly one newline (0x0a).

 For reference, this can be computed using `openssl dgst -sha256`.

 Issue: Are there characters in strings that could be escaped different ways?
-Is unicode norminalization an issue.
+Like, will clients have to remember the form the string arrived in?
+Is unicode norminalization an issue?

 Note that this definition means clients need to remember the order quads arrived if they want to check this hash.
 If this turns out to be burdensome we could define another hash based on quads in a sorted order or an XOR of per-quad hashes.

-The hash of the empty dataset:
+Example, with the hash of the empty dataset:

 ```
 event: check-sha256-hex